 If you’re looking to reach buyers from China, you need to remember that these aren't the same buyer profiles as a buyer from down the street, one neighbourhood over, or even a 45-minute drive away anymore.
 You’re talking about someone located on the other side of the world.
 It’s obvious – the most efficient and cost effective way to reach foreign buyers is through the internet.

-Furthermore, 55% of China’s HNWIs say the internet is their preferred source of investment information1 – and 91% access the internet every day.2 You do the math.
+Furthermore, Chinese HNWI say the internet – or more specifically, social media – is their preferred source of investment information2, – and 91% access the internet every day.3 You do the math.

 Simply put, you must market your brand and listings online to reach China’s massive and fast-growing market.